Existence of relativistic dynamics for two directly interacting Dirac particles in 1+3 dimensions: Conclusion and outlook

 In addition, it would be desirable to generalize our work in the following regards. \begin{itemize} \item \textit{$N$ particle integral equations.} Our hope is that our work could contribute to the formulation of a rigorous relativistic many-body theory that can be applied for finite times, not only for scattering processes.
 An important step in this direction is to treat an arbitrary fixed number $N \in \N$ of particles (setting aside particle creation and annihilation).
 A class of possible $N$-particle integral equations has been suggested in \cite{direct_interaction_quantum}.
 It has the schematic form \be \psi(x_1,...,x_N) = \psi^\free + \sum_{i < j} \int d^4 x_i' \, d^4 x_j' S_i(x_i-x_i')\, S_j(x_j-x_j')\,K_{ij}(x_i',x_j')\, \psi(...x_i', ...,x_j',...). \ee It might well be possible to prove the existence and uniqueness of solutions for that equation using the methods developed in the present paper. \item \textit{Singular interaction kernels.} The physically most natural interaction kernel is given by a delta function along the light cone, $K(x_1,x_2) \propto \delta((x_1-x_2)_\mu (x_1-x_2)^\mu)$.
 Getting closer to this case is one of our central goals.
 Apart from approaching the problem head-on by suitably interpreting the distributional expressions and trying to prove the existence of solutions of the resulting singular integral equation, which seems difficult, one could also try to make smaller steps first.
 For example, one could decompose $\delta((x_1-x_2)_\mu (x_1-x_2)^\mu))$ into $\frac{1}{2 |\vx_1-\vx_2|} [ \delta(x_1^0-x_2^0 - |\vx_1-\vx_2|) + \delta(x_1^0-x_2^0 + |\vx_1-\vx_2|) ]$ and only then replace the delta functions with a peaked but smooth function, keeping the singular factor $1/|\vx_1-\vx_2|$.
 This has been done in \cite{mtve} for the Klein-Gordon case.
 In the Dirac case, the distributional derivatives make a generalization of that result difficult, and we have not attempted it here.
 However, it is conceivable that a suitable modification of our techniques could make it possible to treat this case.\\ Another interesting question is whether the smallness condition on $K$ can be alleviated such that arbitrarily peaked functions are admitted.
 This could allow taking a limit where $K$ approaches the delta function along the light cone. \end{itemize}

 \textbf{Acknowledgments.}\\[1mm] We would like to thank Volker Bach, Dirk Deckert, Stefan Teufel and Roderich Tumulka for helpful discussions.
-M. N. acknowledges funding from Cusanuswerk and from the Elite Network of Bavaria, through the Junior Research Group `Interaction Between Light and Matter'. \\[1mm]
+M. N. acknowledges funding from Cusanuswerk and from the Elite Network of Bavaria, through the Junior Research Group `Interaction Between Light and Matter'.
+We thank an anonymous referee for particularly helpful suggestions. \\[1mm]

 \\[1mm] Curie Grant Agreement No.~705295.